How Do You Measure Your Life?

 6. Transcend measurement

-There are two ways to think about life – as an obligation, or as pure gift.
-If you regard life as an obligation, like a job where you are put in a certain position to perform a certain function, you will need to measure how well you are performing.
+There are two ways to think about life – as duty to perform, or as pure gift.
+If you regard life as a duty, you will need to measure how well you are performing.

 Life as pure gift does not need to be measured at all.
 It just is.
 You just are.
-You could do nothing with your life and it would still mean something, because you existed and that is good enough.
-In philosophical terms, existence is not a means but an end in itself.
-“I AM” is the only meaning there is.
+You could do nothing with your life and it would still mean something, because you existed.

 Yea, blessed are our eyes for they have seen: